 To help you get your recycling done right and easier, we share 20 recycling tips below.
 Some of these tips work everywhere, and some may not apply to the curbside recycling system in your area.
-Endeavor to check with your local recycling agency on any doubts you may have.
+Endeavor to check with your local recycling agency for any doubts.

 Bagged recyclables go straight to the landfill.
 If you can't go out to the recycle bin every time you empty an item to recycle, use a basket or tub to collect your items and take them to the bin when you are ready.
 It is a smart way to save yourself some stress and avoid wasting a plastic bag that only prevents recycling anyway.

-So before you toss those peanut butter jars in the recycling bin, give them a rinse to remove residue.
+So before tossing those peanut butter jars in the recycling bin, rinse them to remove residue.

-When possible, flatten your recyclables as far as they will go.
+When possible, flatten your recyclable materials as far as they will go.
 This helps to create more space in your recycling bin for other items.
 Crush soda cans and plastic bottles to make them somewhat flat.
-Flatten cardboard boxes, unravel paper towel tubes and anything else that you can safely compress.
+Flatten cardboard boxes, unravel paper towel tubes, and anything else you can safely compress.

-Lightweight items like plastic wrap, bags, bubble wrap, wrapping paper, sandwich bags, grocery bags are not suitable for curbside recycling.
-This is because the flimsy plastics get tangled up with parts of recycling equipment, causing damage.
+Lightweight items like plastic wrap, bags, bubble wrap, wrapping paper, sandwich bags, and grocery bags are not suitable for curbside recycling.
+This is because the flimsy plastics get tangled up with parts of the equipment during the recycling process, causing damage.
 Getting them out and fixing the equipment slows down work at recycling centers.

-Throwing prohibited items in your curbside recycling bin hoping they will somehow get recycled is a bad recycling habit.
+Throwing prohibited items in your curbside recycling bin, hoping they will somehow get recycled, is a bad recycling habit.
 You are only going against your community's recycling guidelines and making work difficult for those who have to sort it.
-Wish cycling will only get the whole contents of your recycling bin trashed3.
+Wish cycling will only get the entire contents of your recycling bin trashed3.

 Before you put an item into the recycling bin or trash, think about whether you can donate it to someone who needs it or give it a new lease of life by sending it off to an online thrift store.
 If you can, then do so.
 Donating is a faster way to give items a second life.
 And it helps a product give its maximum value before it really needs to be recycled.

 Ideally, you should have different bins for different categories of recyclables.
-One way to ensure that you don't mix up the bins is to label them and separate combined materials into the correct ones.
+One way to ensure you don't mix up the bins is to label them and separate combined materials into the correct ones.
 Apart from the regular word label, you can use stickers or hand-drawn pictures for fun.
 You can also use a color code to differentiate the bins.
 When you label your bins, even first-time guests will know where what goes.